Tes3awy/vetr-summarizer/README.md

 ## Objective

-This tool processes data collected by [vetr-collector](https://github.com/brightpuddle/vetr-collector) for the ACI health check and displays it in a pretty HTML format.
+This tool processes data collected by [vetr-collector](https://github.com/brightpuddle/vetr-collector) for the ACI health check and displays it in a pretty HTML tabluar format.
 This tool can also be run from any computer having `aci-vetr-data` collected from any APIC.

 The `aci-vetr-data` directory you get from `vetr-collector v3.3.0` includes **91** raw JSON files.